Do you want to be able to open up any price chart, and forecast near term price action with confidence on your own?

 - Or, does it collapse and cause price to charge in the opposite direction?

-I hope today’s price action Forex tips was a good knowledge injection for you.
-You should be able to go to the chart now and apply these concepts imminently.
+I hope today’s Forex price action tips was a good knowledge injection for you.
+You should be able to go to the chart now and apply these concepts immediately.

 Going beyond that, I do have a price action war room that I offer for serious traders only.
 Without giving a sales pitch, it consists of:

-- My ‘Chart of the day‘ and weekend video market walk through
+- My ‘Chart of the day‘ and weekly video market walk through

 - Price Action Battle Station (A candlestick pattern, and breakout detector + a lot more)